Become a part of the AFABC adoption community by becoming a member!

 There may be difficulties processing adoptions from certain countries whose adoption regulations are not aligned with BC laws.
 Check with BC's Ministry of Children and Family Development or your adoption agency for the latest information.

 At first glance, adoption can seem overwhelming.
 We've broken down the steps for each type of adoption.

-BC's four licensed agencies facilitate international, local infant, and direct placement adoptions.
+BC's licensed agencies facilitate international, local infant, and direct placement adoptions.